 Solar myth 8.
 The payback time is too long; I won’t make my money back.

 Incorrect: Early feedback from our customers is that they are saving $11 a week from not having fuel costs.
 Over a couple of seasons this could be up to $400 a year.
-This means the price of the whole solar pump unit can be made back in a couple of years (and the solar panel is only a part of this!).
-Irrigation also allows the growth of more profitable crops (something we hope to explore in later blogs) and therefore brings in even more income to those who currently lack access to irrigation.
+This means the price of the whole solar pump unit can be made back in a couple of years (and the solar panel is only a part of this).
+Irrigation also allows the growth of more profitable crops and therefore brings in even more income to those who currently lack access to irrigation.

 Speralsolar, 2014.
 Infographic available at: http://cleantechnica.com/2014/02/06/technological-advancements-drove-solar-panel-prices/ (last accessed: 23/03/2016)